-- Environmental studies, including historic preservation clearances necessary to comply with applicable laws - Design and engineering costs associated with carrying out an approved eligible CDBG activity - Eligible administrative costs - Activities funded because of imminent threats to health and safety, if they do not alter environmental conditions and are for improvements limited to actions necessary only to stop or control the effects of imminent threats or physical deterioration (This includes most Immediate Threat and Danger Grants)
+- Environmental studies, including historic preservation clearances necessary to comply with applicable laws - Design and engineering costs associated with carrying out an approved eligible CDBG activity - Eligible administrative costs - Activities funded because of imminent threats to health and safety, if they do not alter environmental conditions and are for improvements limited to actions necessary only to stop or control the effects of imminent threats or physical deterioration.
+This includes most Immediate Threat and Danger Grants.
+Consult with DCA prior to determining that an activity is exempt based on an imminent threat to health and safety.